Charles Poser

 Charles Marcel Poser (1923-2010) was an American neurologist.
 He was a Fellow of the Royal College of Physicians of Edinburgh (FRCPE).

 Poser was born on December 30, 1923, in Antwerp, Belgium.
-He died on November 11, 2010 in Boston, Massachusetts, USA.
+He died on November 11, 2010, in Boston, Massachusetts, US.

 Early life

 His parents, fearing the outbreak of World War II, tried to move to the United States.
 Their travel plans were derailed by the German invasion of France and the low countries.
 The Luftwaffe's aerial bombardment of Antwerp caused them to evacuate to De Panne.
 De Panne was near Dunkirk.
 When the allied front collapsed, sixteen year old Charles, on the strength of boy scout badge in first aid, volunteered to help at a British field hospital, during the Evacuation of Dunkirk.

 His family did make it to New York City, where he finished high school in 1941.
 He started studying at the City College of New York, but left to enlist in the United States Army.
 He was assigned to the Army military intelligence due to his ability to speak French, Dutch, and German.
 Poser was stationed in Bastogne, when it was surrounded by German troops, during the Battle of the Bulge.
 He was present during the liberation of the Mauthausen concentration camp.